-My name is Alison Leary and it has been my privilege to have been serving as the your City Councilor at Large from Ward 1 for the last 7 years.
-I chair the Public Facilities Committee and serve on the Zoning & Planning Committee.
+My name is Alison Leary and it has been my privilege to serve as your City Councilor at Large from Ward 1 for the last 8 years.
+I currently chair the Public Facilities Committee and serve on the Zoning & Planning Committee.

 I am running for re-election this year and all Newton Voters can vote for me as an at Large candidate.
 I ask for your vote on November 2nd.